 Missing registration for a medical or dental appointment is counted as an authorised absence; advance notice is required for authorising these absences, along with proof of the appointment.

 However, we encourage parents to make medical and dental appointments out of school hours where possible.
 Where this is not possible, the pupil should be out of school for the minimum amount of time necessary.
+If the appointment is in the morning we would expect a child to return afterwards.
+If the appointment is in the afternoon we would expect a child to be in school beforehand.

 Poor punctuality is not acceptable.
 If your child misses the start of the day they can miss work and do not spend time with their class teacher getting vital information and news for the day.
 Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.